 Your dorm room may be really, really hot the first day you move in.
 My roommate and I invested at least $100 in fans to keep us cool at night just so we would be able to sleep.
 And don’t get me started on winter temperature control.
 A lot of college dorms have been around for more than a few decades, so heating systems breaking down is less than uncommon.
-You might need to buy a space heater (if your school allows them).
+You might need to buy a space heater (if your school allows them)—double check your packing list.
 Additionally, you probably won’t have control over your dorm’s central AC/heating, so that’s something to factor in as well when buying these devices.

 3. Charity events

 As Millennial college students, we love philanthropy.
 Every weekend your school will have a handful of events you can participate in that donate to charity, from games of Capture the Flag that support tutoring programs to musicals that give part of ticket sales to women’s shelters.
 And if you think you can escape donating to charity during the next four years, think again.
 Your friends will inevitably join clubs that support super cool causes such as reproductive justice rights and environmental protection, and they will not hesitate to Facebook invite you to their weekly bake sales to raise money for their causes.
 So better factor in some dollars for being a humanitarian during your college years.

 If you have an interest in playing club sports, joining Greek life, or acting in an improv group, guess what?
 These organizations all need money to keep them up and running, and that money comes from you.
 Depending on what activities you decide to join, you could be facing a few hundred dollars per semester of dues.
 Saving your money from your summer job definitely feels worth it once you get involved, but be sure to plan ahead for this one so you can participate in as many extracurriculars as you want.